 Interview your mother or another member of your family to find out about their life.
 Now divide their life into different periods and list out the significant events in each period.
-Explain the basis of your periodisation. social life.
-British rule, Mill felt, could civilise India.
-To do this it was necessary to introduce European manners, arts, institutions and laws in India.
-Mill, in fact, suggested that the British should conquer all the territories in India to ensure the enlightenment and happiness of the Indian people.
-For India was not capable of progress without British help.
+Explain the basis of your periodisation.

 In this idea of history, British rule represented all the forces of progress and civilisation.
 The period before British rule was one of darkness.
 Can such a conception be accepted today?